-- S.8.1 In line with good policy and plan making objectives, and in accordance with the SEA Directive that requires consideration of reasonable alternatives, a phased approach to the appraisal of realistic alternatives was taken for the draft Nuclear NPS as follows: - Need do we need the Nuclear NPS? - Process how should the Nuclear NPS be developed? - Location where should the new nuclear power stations be built? - S.8.2 The first two phases of assessment for developing the draft Nuclear NPS (covering the 'Need' and 'Process' alternatives) were appraised using the AoS Framework of objectives organised into the headline Sustainable Development topics as follows; climate change, security of energy supply, health and safety, radioactive waste, the natural and the built environments.
+- S.8.1 In line with good policy and plan making objectives, and in accordance with the SEA Directive that requires consideration of reasonable alternatives, a phased approach to the appraisal of realistic alternatives19 was taken for the revised draft Nuclear NPS as follows: - Need do we need the Nuclear NPS? - Process how should the Nuclear NPS be developed? - Location where should the new nuclear power stations be built? - S.8.2 The first two phases of assessment for developing the draft Nuclear NPS (covering the 'Need' and 'Process' alternatives) were appraised using the AoS Framework of objectives organised into the headline Sustainable Development topics as follows: climate change, security of energy supply, the economy, health and safety, radioactive waste, the natural environment and the built environment.
 This was done to reflect the strategic level of the decision making. - S.8.3 The third phase ('Location' alternatives) was appraised using the Sustainable Development themes discussed in section S.3 of this NTS.
 The sites that passed the exclusionary criteria in the SSA process were appraised in detail using the AoS objectives and decision-aiding questions. - S.8.4 It is noted that the two levels of sustainable development assessment used are compatible with each other.
 The links between the two sets of criteria are set out in Section 2 of the Main AoS report.
 The assessment of alternatives is explained further in the following sections:

-Need - do we need the nuclear NPS?
+Need - do we need the Nuclear NPS?

-- S.8.5 The AoS considered three possible high level options: - A Nuclear NPS in line with Government policy that includes guidance for the IPC on potentially suitable sites; - A Nuclear NPS that prohibits the construction of new nuclear power stations (referred to as "NPS that prohibits Nuclear"); - No NPS (business as usual). - S.8.6 The three options were appraised at a high level against the Sustainable Development (SD) themes: climate change; security of energy supply; health and safety; the natural environment, the built environment; and the economy.
-The AoS findings identified that during construction and decommissioning, short term effects on air quality are likely to be similar for the three options. - S.8.7 The assessment determined that the preferred alternative is the option of a Nuclear NPS in line with Government policy.
-This is based on the case for nuclear power in relation to other alternatives, and the effect it might have on the long-term ability of the UK to meet its emission reduction targets and maintain its security of supply.
-If nuclear power proves economically competitive in a low carbon economy, then its contribution to a sustainable future should be viable.
+- S.8.5 The AoS considered three possible high level options: - a Nuclear NPS in line with Government policy that includes guidance for the IPC on potentially suitable sites; - an NPS that prohibits nuclear - the construction of new nuclear power stations is prohibited; and - No NPS which is the "business as usual" scenario where nuclear power stations could still come forward but without any guidance for the IPC or list of potentially suitable sites. - S.8.6 The three options were appraised at a high level against the Sustainable Development themes: climate change, security of energy supply, the economy, health and safety, radioactive waste, the natural environment and the built environment.
+The AoS findings identified that in terms of CO2, NOx and particulate matter emissions, the construction and operation of new nuclear power stations in accordance with a Nuclear NPS would result in lower emissions during operation than would result from CCGT power stations built under the NPS that prohibits Nuclear option and any CCGT power stations which came forward under the No NPS option.

+19 The Appraisal of Sustainability of the Overarching Energy NPS also considers a number of alternatives.
+For more information see www.energynpsconsultation.decc.gov.uk

+S.8.7 The assessment concluded that the preferred alternative is the option of a Nuclear NPS in line with Government policy.
+This is based on the case for nuclear power in relation to other alternatives, and the effect it will have on the long-term ability of the UK to meet its emission reduction targets and maintain its security of supply.